mikamikem/Igor/DeveloperReadme.md

 IgorAssert.JobFailed();
 ```

-#### Build Products
+#### Module Products

-One way for the Modules to communicate with each other is by depending on a common module that can stash information relevant to all of the modules.
-An example can be found in the [Build Common Module](Modules/Build/Common/Editor/IgorBuildCommon.cs) with build products.
+One way for the Modules to communicate with each other is by using the Core module to stash generated products.

-The idea with build products is to keep track of the most recent build product so that each module can pick up from where the last one left off.
+The idea with module products is to keep track of the most recent products so that each module can pick up from where the last one left off.
 Here's an example flow:

 1. The [Desktop Builder class](Modules/Build/Desktop/Editor/IgorBuildDesktop.cs) executes its Build() function which calls:

 	```
-	IgorBuildCommon.SetNewBuildProducts(BuiltFiles);
+	IgorCore.SetNewModuleProducts(BuiltFiles);
 	```

 	To track the built desktop app's file (let's say the file is called "Unity.exe" for example).
-2. The [Zip class](Modules/Package/Zip/Editor/IgorZip.cs) executes the CreateZip() function which checks:
+2. The [Zip class](Modules/Package/Zip/Runtime/IgorZip.cs) executes the CreateZip() function which checks:

 	```
-	List<string> BuiltProducts = IgorBuildCommon.GetBuildProducts();
+	List<string> BuiltProducts = IgorCore.GetModuleProducts();
 	```

 	To retrieve all the files that were produced by the previous step so that it can zip them up.